-Boasting a mix of high style, luxurious features and potent powertrains, the 300 is Chrysler's flagship sedan.
-Offered with standard rear-wheel-drive or available rear-wheel-drive form, the full-size 300 can be had with a thrifty V6 that returns 31 mpg on the highway or a Hemi V8 with 363 horsepower.
+Chrysler's flagship sedan, the 300, boasts a mix of high style, luxurious features and potent powertrains.
+Offered with standard RWD or optional AWD, the full-size 300 can be had with a thrifty V6 that returns 31 mpg on the highway or a Hemi V8 with 363 horsepower.

-Outside, the front end tones down the Bentley influences in favor of something a bit more chiseled and modern, and clearly has familial ties with its 200 sedan little brother.
+Outside, the front end tones down the old 300's Bentley influences in favor of something a bit more chiseled and modern.
 The side sills were also reworked, and there are visible changes to the side window profile.
-The small triangle at the rear-side window is gone, resulting in an enlarged glass area, but a thin pillar appears to reduce the size of the roll-down portion of the side glass.
+The small triangle at the rear-side window is gone, resulting in an enlarged glass area, but a thin pillar reduces the size of the roll-down portion of the side glass.
 The rear-end sports LED tail-lights, a reshaped trunk lid, and a reshaped rear bumper with integrated exhaust tips which are more a part of the rear styling.

 Generally regarded as one of the more user-friendly infotainment setups on the market, Uconnect Access integrates most of the 300's audio, navigation and climate control functions into one unit.
 An 8.4-inch touchscreen mounted on the dashboard is the central component of the system, but redundant buttons and knobs for climate and audio volume and tuning are also included.